Homemade Chalk Paint Dresser Makeover

 I did really good and didn’t blow through the thin veneer at all on the top.
 But when I got to the sides, all of my luck was gone.
 Oops

-So I sanded everything with 150 grit.
-And then I hand sanded with 220 grit sandpaper to smooth it a little bit more for paint.
-Learn more about sandpaper for furniture painting here.
+So, I sanded everything with 150 grit.
+And then, I hand sanded with 220 grit sandpaper to smooth it a little bit more for the new color.
+Learn more about the best sandpaper for furniture painting here.

-Then my husband vacuumed out the inside of the dresser.
+Then, my husband vacuumed out the inside of the piece.
 And I glued a drawer back together that was falling apart.
 Here’s a guide on dresser drawer bottom replacement if the drawer needs more than just a simple repair.

 Prime Dresser to Prevent Bleedthrough

-The next day, with the repair done, and the drawers all taped off to prevent overspray when painting, I sprayed clear shellac all over the dresser.
+The next day, with the repair done, and the drawers all taped off – one of the ways how to prevent overspray when painting – I applied clear shellac all over the piece.

 Why Do I Prime with Clear Shellac?